mateuszw314/ullern_tutorials/README.md

-# Neural Networks for Classification - BioAI/Ullern VGS workshop 28-29.03
+# Neural Networks for Classification

 ## Introduction to classification